A Mouse Opossum and myself in the field in French Guiana (2018)

 A. Life cycle diversity in salamanders.
 B. Cranial change during ontogeny in Desmognathus marmoratus

-Examples of some research projects that I was PI on:
+Other examples of some research projects that I was PI on:

 The grasping hand is one of the key morphological hallmarks of human evolution.
 Our understanding of the human grasping hand is largely built on our interpretation of the specialized lemur grasping hand (e.g., the presence of nails instead of claws on most primate species and skeletal evidence for the presence of manipulative capabilities in early primates utilizing the fine branch milieu).
 Yet, a holistic approach including the whole forelimb and its behavioral context in grasping and manipulation is currently missing.
 The scientific benefit of this project is that it will be the first study that will link grasping and manipulation ability related to the shape of the forelimb in a broad phylogenetic context in lemurs.
 The data obtained will greatly extend our understanding of the evolution of forelimb morphology in primates in relation to grasping and manipulation behavior.
-This quantitative and novel approach will then allow us to infer the grasping behavior of fossil species in a quantitative and objective way, thus opening up exciting new avenues of research into our understanding of primate evolution focusing initially on lemurs.
+This quantitative and novel approach will then allow us to infer the grasping behavior of fossil species in a quantitative and objective way, thus opening up exciting new avenues of research into our understanding of primate evolution focusing initially on lemurs and further on tetrapods.

 Puzzle box trial with Cheirogaleus medius.
 Puzzle boxe was designed by Hugues Clamouze (Photo credit: David Haring)

 Mobile food trial with Julio, an Eulemur mongoz .
 Pendulum was designed by David Brewer (Photo credit: David Haring)

 Part of my research was conducted at the Duke Lemur Center, funded by the Fyssen Foundation and a Marie-Skłodowska Curie fellowship: